-The term “insider” applies to anyone who, by virtue of a special relationship with Vista Global, possesses material, non-public information regarding the business of Vista Global.
+The term “insider” applies to anyone who, by virtue of a special relationship with Vista Lease, possesses material, non-public information regarding the business of Vista Lease.
 An individual can be considered an insider for a limited time with respect to certain material, non-public information even though he or she is not a director or officer.
 For example, an assistant who knows that an acquisition is about to occur may be regarded as an insider with respect to that information until the news of such acquisition has been fully disclosed to the public.

 Information is generally deemed to be “material” if there is a substantial likelihood that a “reasonable investor” would rely on it in deciding to purchase, sell or hold a security to which the information relates.
 Examples of information that is generally regarded as material are:

 Information is “non-public” if it has not been previously disclosed and is not otherwise available to investors generally.
 Example, filings with the U.S. Securities and Exchange Commission (“SEC”) and press releases are generally regarded as public information.
-Information about undisclosed financial results or a possible merger, acquisition or other material development, whether concerning Vista Global or otherwise, and obtained in the normal course of employment or through a rumor, tip or just “loose talk”, is not public information.
+Information about undisclosed financial results or a possible merger, acquisition or other material development, whether concerning Vista Lease or otherwise, and obtained in the normal course of employment or through a rumor, tip or just “loose talk”, is not public information.
 Information should be considered “non-public” until the beginning of the third Trading Day (as defined below) after such information has been disseminated widely to the general public through press releases, news tickers, newspaper items, quarterly or annual reports or other widely disseminated means.

 Violations of insider trading laws may lead to criminal and civil liability and/or disciplinary action.
 There are no limits on the size of a transaction that will trigger insider trading liability.
 For example, in the past, relatively small trades have resulted in SEC investigations and lawsuits.

 Individuals found liable for insider trading face severe penalties (criminal and civil) which may also include imprisonment.
-In addition to the potential criminal and civil liabilities mentioned above, in certain circumstances Vista Global may be able to recover all profits made by an insider who traded illegally, plus collect other damages.
-In addition, Vista Global (and its executive officers and directors) could itself face penalties as a result of an Officer’s violation and/or criminal penalties for failing to take steps to prevent insider trading.
+In addition to the potential criminal and civil liabilities mentioned above, in certain circumstances Vista Lease may be able to recover all profits made by an insider who traded illegally, plus collect other damages.
+In addition, Vista Lease (and its executive officers and directors) could itself face penalties as a result of an Officer’s violation and/or criminal penalties for failing to take steps to prevent insider trading.

-In the event that any of the Consultants fails to comply with any provision in this Policy and do not remedy the failure (if such a failure is remediable) within 10 days of such person being notified in writing of the failure by Vista Global, then Vista Global may terminate the business relationship with such person (including terminating all contracts and agreements in force between Vista Global and such person) by means of written notice to such person, with immediate effect, without need of judicial recourse, and without liability for compensation or damages (whether direct and/or indirect) of any type or nature in favour of such person.
+In the event that any of the Consultants fails to comply with any provision in this Policy and do not remedy the failure (if such a failure is remediable) within 10 days of such person being notified in writing of the failure by Vista Lease, then Vista Lease may terminate the business relationship with such person (including terminating all contracts and agreements in force between Vista Lease and such person) by means of written notice to such person, with immediate effect, without need of judicial recourse, and without liability for compensation or damages (whether direct and/or indirect) of any type or nature in favour of such person.

-In the event that any of the Family Members or Stakeholders fails to comply with any provision in this Policy, then Vista Global shall take any remedial action it deems appropriate against such person committing the violation or against any other responsible person.
+In the event that any of the Family Members or Stakeholders fails to comply with any provision in this Policy, then Vista Lease shall take any remedial action it deems appropriate against such person committing the violation or against any other responsible person.

 The procedures regarding securities trading outlined below are designed to deter and, where possible, to prevent such improper trading.

-No Officer shall disclose (“tip”) material, non-public information to any other person where such information may be used by such person to his or her benefit by trading in the securities of the company to which such information relates, nor shall an Officer make any recommendations or express any opinions as to trading in Vista Global’s securities to any other person on the basis of material, non- public information.
+No Tipping.
+No Officer shall disclose (“tip”) material, non-public information to any other person where such information may be used by such person to his or her benefit by trading in the securities of the company to which such information relates, nor shall an Officer make any recommendations or express any opinions as to trading in Vista Lease’s securities to any other person on the basis of material, non- public information.

-The following prohibitions and procedures apply to Section 16 Reporting Persons (as defined below) and certain other persons that may be designated by Vista Global from time to time (“Designated Individuals”).
-“Section 16 Reporting Persons” are members of Vista Global’s Board of Directors, retired directors and certain executive officers, who are subject to the reporting and “short-swing profit” liability provisions of Section 16 of the Exchange Act.
+The following prohibitions and procedures apply to Section 16 Reporting Persons (as defined below) and certain other persons that may be designated by Vista Lease from time to time (“Designated Individuals”).
+“Section 16 Reporting Persons” are members of Vista Lease’s Board of Directors, retired directors and certain executive officers, who are subject to the reporting and “short-swing profit” liability provisions of Section 16 of the Exchange Act.
 Section 16 Reporting Persons and Designated Individuals will be informed of their status by the Chairman of the Board of Directors (or his/her authorised delegate).

-Under special circumstances, certain Officers who are not Section 16 Reporting Persons or Designated Individuals may gain access to material, non-public information and Vista Global, in its discretion, may determine that such Officers may also be subject to the below listed prohibitions and procedures.
-Such Officers will be notified of such status and will be subject to the below listed prohibitions and procedures for such period of time as Vista Global deems appropriate.
+Under special circumstances, certain Officers who are not Section 16 Reporting Persons or Designated Individuals may gain access to material, non-public information and Vista Lease, in its discretion, may determine that such Officers may also be subject to the below listed prohibitions and procedures.
+Such Officers will be notified of such status and will be subject to the below listed prohibitions and procedures for such period of time as Vista Lease deems appropriate.